Fine-tune with the API or CLI

 Float

-The strength of L2 regularization, which helps maintain the model's generalizability.
-An overly large value can diminish the effect of fine-tuning.
+The strength of L2 regularization.
+Regularization helps maintain the model's generalization ability.
+An excessively high value can reduce fine-tuning effectiveness.

 Note

-When you efficiently fine-tune a model for a second time, the lora_rank, lora_alpha, and lora_dropout parameters must remain consistent.
+When you perform a second round of efficient fine-tuning on a model that has already been efficiently fine-tuned, the lora_rank, lora_alpha, and lora_dropout parameters must remain consistent.

 lora_rank